-In August 2014, we and Vršanská uhelná a.s. (a Czech brown coal mining company) entered into a tolling agreement pursuantto which we will process the brown coal supplied by Vršanská uhelná a.s. into electricity and the electricity will remain the property of Vršanská uhelná a.s.
+In August 2014, we and Vršanská uhelná a.s. (a Czech brown coal mining company) entered into a tolling agreement pursuant to which we will process the brown coal supplied by Vršanská uhelná a.s. into electricity and the electricity will remain the property of Vršanská uhelná a.s.
 Installed capacity, which has been made available to Vršanská uhelná a.s. by us, equals 200 MW.
 The tolling agreement was entered into for the period of 2015 - 2020.
-The agreement was suspended for 2016 and 2017 and negotiations are expected in 2017 to revive the agreement from 2018 on.
+The agreement was suspended for the period from 2016 - 2018 and negotiations are expected to commence in 2019 to revive the agreement from 2020 on.